Banksia 'Pygmy Possum'

 Banksia 'Pygmy Possum', formerly Banksia 'Austraflora Pygmy Possum', and also known by its extended cultivar name Banksia serrata 'Pygmy Possum', is a registered Banksia cultivar.
-It is a sprawling, very low growing coastal form of Banksia serrata (Saw Banksia), with very small leaves and small inflorescences.
+It is a sprawling, very low growing coastal form of Banksia serrata (saw banksia), with very small leaves and small inflorescences.

-It was selected by from plants at Green Cape, New South Wales by Austraflora Nurseries in 1975, and registered as a cultivar in 1985.
+It was selected from plants at Green Cape, New South Wales by Austraflora Nurseries in 1975, and registered as a cultivar in 1985.
 Propagation is by vegetative means.